makersacademy/chitter-challenge/README.md

 # Chitter - A Twitter clone
 #### (Makers Academy Week 4 - Weekend challenge)

+- Users can sign up for an account and then post Peeps to the public stream.

+- Peeps can only be posted when a user is logged in.

-Users can sign up for an account and then post Peeps to the public stream.
-These are displayed in reverse chronological order and show the time at which they were posted.
+- The peeps are displayed in reverse chronological order and show the time at which they were posted.

-Visit the app at https://chitter-krd.herokuapp.com/peeps.
+Visit the app at https://chitter-krd.herokuapp.com

-### How to use
+#### How to use

 You will need to install PostgreSQL if you haven't already.
 In your terminal run ```brew install postgresql``` and follow the installation instructions.
 After installing, run these commands: